Cristian Demuro

 Cristian Demuro (born 8 July 1992) is an Italian jockey who competes in Flat racing.
-Demuro is now based in France and is noted for his major race wins at the Prix du Jockey Club and Prix de l'Arc de Triomphe riding Sottsass.
-He is currently a first jockey for trainer Jean-Claude Rouget.
-He was champion jockey in Italy in 2011 and 2012.
+Demuro is now based in France and is noted for his major race three Prix du Jockey Club and two Prix de l'Arc de Triomphe riding Sottsass and Ace Impact.
+He is currently a first jockey for Nurlan Bizakov.
+He was champion jockey in Italy in 2011 and 2012., and Cravache d’or in France 2025.
 His elder brother Mirco also is a jockey, currently based in Japan.